 In Figure \ref{fig:Converged real error}, we show the S$K$M error at convergence.
-Here results of PS$K$M are shown as reference.
-Observe that in general the medians of the converged S$K$M error are comparable for every algorithm, specially when many batches of the same concept have already happened($T=10$).
-Recall that FS$K$M does not minimize the S$K$M error, concluding that the surrogate is a good approximation and that every initialization technique(except for ICB) works fine.
-We see that even though PS$K$M obtains the best scores when a drift occurs, after the next batch (index $2$) HI and W$K$I already attain scores comparable to PS$K$M in terms of medians.
-In terms of dispersion HI and W$K$I are even more stable(smaller variance) than PS$K$M. We know from Theorem \ref{thm:surrogate} that the surrogate error approximates better the S$K$M error when more batches happened since the last concept drift, this can explain why even though FS$K$M does not explicitly minimize S$K$M error, its convergence value is better than that of PS$K$M (which knows when the last drift occurred).
-We see that in the last batch before a concept drift occurs (index $10$), FS$K$M obtains comparable scores to PS$K$M. This happens for every initialization method with the exception of ICB, which has a higher variance.\\
+Here the results of PS$K$M are shown as a reference.
+Observe that, in general, the medians of the converged S$K$M error are comparable for every algorithm, especially when many batches of the same concept have already happened ($T=10$).
+Recall that FS$K$M does not minimize the S$K$M error, concluding that the surrogate is a good approximation and that every initialization technique (except for CC) works properly.
+We see that even though PS$K$M obtains the best scores when a drift occurs, after the next batch (index $2$) HI and WI already attain scores comparable to PS$K$M in terms of medians.
+In terms of dispersion, HI and WI are even more stable (smaller variance) than PS$K$M. We know from Theorem \ref{thm:surrogate} that the surrogate error approximates the S$K$M error better when more batches occurred since the last concept drift, this can explain why, even though FS$K$M does not explicitly minimize the S$K$M error, its convergence value is better than the one obtained by PS$K$M. We can see that in the last batch, before a concept drift occurs, FS$K$M obtains scores comparable to PS$K$M.